How To Remove Bike Pedals – Bike Maintenance Tips

 Tools To Remove Bike Pedals

 The majority of the pedals that you will come across can be removed using the spanner or the hex key.
-In some situations, only the 15mm spanner will be useful, for example, if the pedals have parallel faces on the spindle between the pedal’s body and crank.
+In some situations, only the 15mm spanner will be useful.
+For example, if the pedals have parallel faces on the spindle between the pedal’s body and crank.

-Some people might go for the more expensive versions of pedals, such as the ones from Shimano, they have a larger locking nut as compared to other pedals.
+Some people might go for the more expensive versions of pedals, such as the ones from Shimano.
+They have a larger locking nut as compared to other pedals.
 You may also notice that old pedals like from 5-10 years ago would have 9/16in pedal flats.
 They can also be easily removed using a 15mm spanner.

 You will need an 8mm hex key if our bike’s pedals have a hexagonal socket on the spindle.
 In very rare cases you will need a 6mm hex key instead of the 8mm one.
+I would suggest that you get yourself a T-shaped hex key.
+The long parts of the hex key allow you to avoid the chainrings.

 Check out here the best quality Allen Hex Key and Best Spanner.